Louth county football team

 The Louth county football team represents Louth in men's Gaelic football and is governed by Louth GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

-Louth's home ground is Drogheda Park, Drogheda.
-The team's manager is Mickey Harte.
+Louth's home ground for League matches is currently DEFY Páirc Mhuire, Ardee.
+Home fixtures in the All-Ireland Championship will be played at Inniskeen Grattans' pitch in Monaghan.
+As of April 2025, plans are progressing on a permanent base for the county side in Dundalk.

+The county senior team manager is Gavin Devlin.

-The team last won the Leinster Senior Championship in 1957, the All-Ireland Senior Championship in 1957 and has never won the National League.
+The team are the reigning Leinster Senior Football champions, having won the 2025 final against Meath to secure a first title since 1957.
+Their most recent All-Ireland Senior Championship title was in 1957.
+Louth has never won a National Football League Division 1 title, finishing runners-up once in 1948-49.

 History

 The earliest recorded inter-county football match took place in 1712 when Louth faced Meath at Slane.
 A fragment of a poem from 1806 records a football match between Louth and Fermanagh at Inniskeen, Co Monaghan.

+Louth won their first All-Ireland Senior Football Championship in 1910 in unusual circumstances.
+Their opponents, Kerry, refused to travel to Dublin as the Great Southern and Western Railway would not sell tickets to their fans at reduced rates.
+1912 brought a second All-Ireland title as final opponents Antrim were beaten by five points.

 When Louth GAA sent the team into training in Dundalk for the 1913 Croke Memorial replay under a soccer trainer from Belfast, the move caused more than a ripple through the Association.
 For thirty years full-time training in bursts of a week or so before a big match were common.
 After that the two or three times a week gatherings became more popular.
+The success of these matches helped the GAA purchase the site that would come to be known as Croke Park.

+In 1944 five Louthmen represented their province in the Railway Cup final.
+Jim Thornton of Cooley Kickhams captained Leinster, who overcame Ulster by 1-10 to 1-03 in the final at Croke Park on St Patrick's Day.
+Alongside him were county colleagues Paddy Larkin, Jim Quigley (Dundalk Young Irelands), Eddie Boyle (Cooley Kickhams) and Ollie Halpin of St Magdalene's.